A few miscellaneous highlights of the library - for the geeks out there

 Not including Kingdon's African Mammal Drawings or Amuchastegui's Some birds and mammals of Africa (which are more works of art), and therefore limiting this to primary reference works, off the top of my head (and without getting a ruler), I would say either Schouteden's (1944-1946) De Zoogdieren van Belgisch Congo en van Ruanda-Urundi or Yongzu et al's (1997) Distribution of Mammalian Species in China.

 Ooh, tough one.
 While editing Mammals of Africa, I made extensive use of MANY references, and so there are probably various candidates for this title.
 However, right up there must be Rod East's (1999) African Antelope Database, surely one of the most incredibly useful, informative and most well-researched publications IUCN has ever produced.
 It is a staggering piece of work.
 Taxonomic references like Wilson & Reeder (2005) and Meester & Setzer (1971-1977) would also be up there.

 MOST DESIRED TITLE

 Hands down, Sclater and Thomas's four-volume The Book of Antelopes.
-Practically impossible to find, and when copies do come up they usually run to nearly £10,000!
+Practically impossible to find (although it's available free online on the Biodiversity Heritage Library), and when copies do come up they usually run to nearly £10,000!
 I’ve only ever seen this book once, in the library of the Zoological Society of London.
 So, yeah, if you have a copy you're looking to get rid of...